craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/mercenary-seeking-mission.md

 Every house member in Westeros wants to control the iron throne.

-Many of my favorite TV series follow a similar structure.
+You might be sensing a theme.
+Many of my favorite TV shows follow a similar structure.
 Whether they’ve chosen it intentionally or not, the main characters have a mission.
 But, they also have to solve a lot of other problems in each episode along the way.

 This is how I see this next phase of my career as an independent consultant.